RohitRPokalwar/multi-clinic-appointment-system/README.md

 ### Email Setup

-See `server/EMAIL_SETUP.md` for detailed email configuration instructions.
+See and read  `server/EMAIL_SETUP.md` for detailed email configuration instructions.

 ### Database